Reviews You Can Rely On

 Credit: Laura Casner

-The hydraulic drive models we tested, the Makita XST01Z Lithium-Ion Oil Impulse 18V and the Milwaukee M18 2760 Fuel Surge Hex Hydraulic, earned scores near the middle of the pack for this assessment, with 55 and 60 screws, respectively.
-The poorest showing in our battery assessment was the 12-volt DeWalt DCF815S2, which only completed driving 14 of the ledger screws and one lag bolt, but its battery died during the process of removing the lag bolt.
+The hydraulic drive models we tested, the Makita Oil Impulse and the Milwaukee M18 2760 Fuel Surge Hydraulic, earned scores near the middle of the pack for this assessment, with 52 and 57 screws and bolts, respectively.

 impact driver - we sunk hundreds of ledger screws to wear each impact driver out.